Section 31 deposits

 - post a notice at least 1 entry point to each parcel of land

-- publish the application on the authorities' website
+- publish the application on our website

 - send email notifications to every person / organisation who have requested to be informed of applications